 Cybersecurity is always at the forefront of everyone's mind, especially in the industry of government technology.
-In 2021, we anticipated government technology trends and some of those trends have got traction already as we transition to 2022.
+In 2021, we anticipated government

 We know that remote work for public sector employees continues to remain an option, meaning accessing cloud systems and data and information from home.
 With this addition of remote work and accessing data from home, comes added risk and the potential for more vulnerabilities in cyber security.